intergrav/dev.css/README.md

 ## Addons

-dev.css at the minimum is very basic.
-Addons are small CSS snippets that adjust or add on to the functionality of dev.css, based on what you want for your users.
-Examples include turning the header into a sidebar, or making the header sticky.
-If you are adding an addon, it must be added **after** the main dev.css file.
-You might also need order them in a specific way to make it work.
+dev.css provides a basic set of styles.
+Addons are small CSS snippets that can be used to adjust or add functionality to dev.css based on your needs.
+If you are adding an addon, make sure to include it **after** the main dev.css file.
 Here are a few built-in addons.

 ### `header-sticky.css`

-This makes the header sticky - always at the top of the screen.
-Keep in mind that I do not recommend using this if your header is large, as it could affect usability of your site since it'll always be onscreen and will take up a lot of space.
-Only use it if your header is small, e.g. only contains a one-line `<h1>` and `<nav>`.
+This addon makes the header sticky, always staying at the top of the screen.
+Note that this addon is recommended for small headers, as it may affect the usability of your site if the header is large and takes up a lot of space.
+To use this addon, add the following line after the `dev.css` import:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@intergrav/dev.css@3/addon/header-sticky.min.css">